 They also have a number of pet babies, including a cat, rabbit, three guinea pigs and a tortoise.

 Last summer he choked up as he announced on This Morning that his beloved dog Betty had died.

-Early this month viewers demanded an apology after a vet clinic phone-in left Dr Scott roaring with laughter.
+Last autumn viewers demanded an apology after a vet clinic phone-in left Dr Scott roaring with laughter.